Gate 9: PAC Omonia 29M

 On 29 May 2018, AC Omonia held a general assembly, where 97% of the club's members voted in favor of converting its football department from fan-ownership, to a for-profit ownership under American-Cypriot businessman Stavros Papastavrou.
 The decision was made due to the club's several-year-long financial difficulties.
 Gate 9 had previously condemned the idea, stating it would go against Omonia's principles, and believing that another solution could be found.

 On the same day, Gate 9 held an assembly, where, through a voting process, they decided to stop supporting AC Omonia's football team, and create a breakaway club.
 Thus, People's Athletic Club Omonia 29M was officially founded on 23 July 2018.
-In August, the club began playing in the 5th tier of Cypriot football, and currently plays in the Second Division.
+In August, the club began playing in the 5th tier of Cypriot football, and currently plays in the First Division.
 Gate 9 continues to support the rest of AC Omonia's departments.